AgnessaAvetyan/Cub3d/README.md

 # Cub3d

-How to run it
+How to run it-
 Using make bonus will build the executable and run it.

 To run it again without remaking, you can simply run the executable with ./cub3D.

-Controls
+Controls:

 You can move around the maze with W A S D.

 You can also rotate the view with the directional arrows ← and →.